open-atmos/camp/README.md

 ============

 1. Install cmake and NetCDF (see above).
-The NetCDF libraries are required to compile PartMC.
-The `netcdf.mod` Fortran 90 module file is required, and it must be produced by the same compiler being used to compile PartMC.
+The NetCDF libraries are required to compile CAMP.
+The `netcdf.mod` Fortran 90 module file is required, and it must be produced by the same compiler being used to compile CAMP.

-2. Unpack PartMC:
+2. Unpack CAMP:

         tar xzvf camp-2.4.0.tar.gz

-3. Change into the main PartMC directory (where this README file is located):
+3. Change into the main CAMP directory (where this README file is located):

         cd camp-2.4.0